 Over the course of the year, the School District revises its budget as it attempts to deal with unexpected changes in revenue and expenditures.
 State law requires that the budget be amended to ensure that expenditures do not exceed appropriations.
-The final amendment to the budget was adopted in June 2022.
-A schedule showing the School District's original and final budget amounts compared with amounts actually paid and received is provided in the required supplemental information of these financial statements.
+The final amendment to the budget was adopted in June 2023.
+A schedule showing the School District's original and final budget amounts compared with amounts actually paid and received is provided in the required supplementary information of these financial statements.

-There were significant revisions made to the 2021-2022 original budget.
-Budgeted revenue was increased by \$17.2 million due to a large increase in state revenue sources, as per pupil revenue grew by \$589 per pupil rather than the anticipated decrease of \$175 per pupil.
+There were significant revisions made to the 2022-2023 original budget.
+Budgeted revenue was increased by \$10.7 million due to a large increase in state revenue sources, as per pupil revenue grew by \$458 per pupil.
 Additionally, local revenue experienced an increase from property tax revenue.
-The federal revenue budget increased due to the addition of ESSER I, ESSER II, ESSER Equity, and GEER funds.

-Budgeted expenditures were also increased by \$5.8 million due to additional staffing costs.
+Budgeted expenditures were also increased by \$20.1 million due to additional staffing costs and maintenance and operations cost.